NVIDIA/cuDecomp/docs/autotuning.rst

 First, let's go over general autotuning options that effect process grid and communication backend autotuning.

-The :code:`n_warmup_trials` and :code:`n_trials` entries in the options struct control the number of warmup and timed trials run for each tested configuration.
+The :code:`n_warmup_trials` and :code:`n_trials` entries in the options struct control the number of warmup and timed trials run for each tested configuration respectively.
 Here we set them to their default values.

 .. tabs::